 Who We Teach

 Rwanda Girls Initiative built the Gashora Girls Academy of Science and Technology, an upper-secondary boarding school, in order to increase educational opportunities for girls in Rwanda.
-In Rwanda, 97% of girls go to primary school, but less than 22% attend upper secondary school.
-Secondary school capacity is very limited, so only those with the highest test scores are able to attend.
-Even for a bright girl who is qualified to attend, she may face obstacles to success and graduation – including household responsibilities and safety concerns.
+In Rwanda, 97% of girls go to primary school, but less than 22% attend upper secondary school, and only 8% graduate.
+Secondary school capacity is very limited, allowing only the girls with the highest test scores to attend.
+Even for a bright girl who is qualified to attend, she may face obstacles to success and graduation – including household responsibilities, family support and/or safety concerns.

 The societal effects of girls receiving educational opportunities are widespread: increased educational opportunities positively affect the economic earnings and productivity of the girl as she reaches adulthood, increases the health of both herself and her children, and is a key component to ending the cycle of poverty.